the-turing-way/the-turing-way/book/website/project-design/data-governance/bigcode_casestudy.md

 * **Conditions for data accesss**: users are able to inspect the dataset via the [Dataset Card](https://huggingface.co/datasets/bigcode/the-stack#dataset-card-for-the-stack), but are required to agree to the Terms of Use for The Stack before being able to download it.
 This includes the requirements to 1) abide by the terms of original source code licenses, including attribution clauses when required (The Stack provides provenance information for each data point), 2) agree to update copies of The Stack to the most recent usable version specified [here](https://huggingface.co/datasets/bigcode/the-stack/discussions/7), and 3) include the Terms of Use and require users to agree to it if a copy is to be hosted, shared, or otherwise provided.
 As of May 3, 2023, The Stack had been downloaded 50,200 times.

 #### Data Opt-Out
 * **How a data subject request that their data be removed:** Developers that find that their data is in The Stack by using the [Am I In the Stack? website](https://huggingface.co/spaces/bigcode/in-the-stack) can use a custom link that automatically generates an issue in the BigCode opt-out repository for an official opt-out request.
 You can choose which repos you’d like to remove, as well as your commits and issues.
 After submitting the issue, your request is added to the queue for removal from all future iterations of The Stack.
-Additionally, anyone who is concerned about specific data they have encountered in The Stack, for example relating to PII, malicious code, or code that has an incorrect license or attribution can email contact@ bigcode-project.org.
+Additionally, anyone who is concerned about specific data they have encountered in The Stack, for example relating to PII, malicious code, or code that has an incorrect license or attribution can email contact@bigcode-project.org.
 At the time of the data processing for the StarCoder model training, 44 people had opted out of The Stack and associated repositories were removed.

 ### Data Processing